michaelmcandrew/spr/drupal/sites/all/modules/imagepicker/readme.txt

 called 'imagepicker_upload_extra'.
 So other modules can do things to images.
 It passes the new image id using the Drupal function module_invoke_all().

+	Templating
+To tweak Imagepicker to suit your needs, copy imagepicker.tpl.php over to your theme and modify it there.
+You can also copy any function from imagepicker.theme.inc to your theme's template.php, renaming accordingly.
+To change the insert layout, copy imagepicker_insert_template.txt.example to imagepicker_insert_template.txt in the same directory and modify it to suit.